Canon 650D vs Sony A6300

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 650D does not offer wifi capability.
+In contrast, the 650D does not provide wifi capability.

 Both the 650D and the A6300 have been discontinued, but can regularly be found used on eBay.
 The 650D was replaced by the Canon 700D, while the A6300 was followed by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 650D Manual (free pdf) or the online Sony A6300 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 650D and the Sony A6300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.